Another day, another defection

 I was delighted when Robert Jenrick defected to Reform last week.
 “What a ****,” I thought.
 “The Conservatives are better off without him.”

 The defection of Andrew Rosindell, on the other hand, is slightly different.
-In my opinion Rosindell is a good man whose career to date would suggest he is far less ruthlessly ambitious than Jenrick.
+In my opinion Rosindell is a decent man whose career to date would suggest he is far less ruthlessly ambitious than Jenrick.
 Politically he has also been pretty consistent, remaining true to his Thatcherite beliefs.
 Nor has he flip-flopped on issues such as Brexit.

 Nevertheless, I do have a strong aversion to MPs who defect, especially those who do so mid parliament without resigning and triggering a by-election.
 (For the record I believe that, if Jenrick and Rosindell put themselves up for re-election, the latter would win comfortably but Jenrick would lose.
 That’s just my hunch.)